Criteria for Grant

-The Foundation encourages cooperation between different scientific disciplines due to the complexity, global nature and interconnectedness of environmental problems and challenges.
-For example, two postdoctoral researchers from different disciplines can apply for support for a shared project with their own applications.
-The Foundation also funds novel research and collaboration proposals that are suitable for funding and found in the interface or middle ground between scientific disciplines.
+In particular, the Foundation supports projects that promote collaboration between different scientific fields or sectors and the transfer of knowledge to its users.
+For example, two postdocs from different fields can apply for support for a joint project with their own applications or the research project applied for can be done in collaboration with a company.
+The Foundation also funds novel research and collaboration projects that are suitable for funding and situated in the interface or meeting ground between scientific fields.

 Who can apply for a grant?

-- We award personal working grants along with funding for other research costs for PhD and postdoctoral projects.
-The applicant is the grant recipient him/herself.
-In the 2017 application process, the size of a personal grant is 24,000 euros a year for a PhD researcher and 28,000 euros a year for a postdoc researcher.
+- We award personal working grants along with funding for possible research costs for postdoc projects and doctoral thesis projects.
+We are currently emphasising the applications of postdoc researchers.
+In the 2018 application process, the size of a personal grant is 26,000 euros a year for a doctoral thesis researcher and 30,000 euros a year for a postdoc researcher.

 - The working grant can also be used at a non-Finnish research institute.
 At the Nessling Foundation, the mobility of researchers is a plus.